Novoxpert/AlphaFusionNet/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all spaces associated with the MarketPilot project, including but not limited to:
+This Code of Conduct applies to all spaces associated with the AlphaFusionNet project, including but not limited to:

 - GitHub issues and pull requests
 - Mailing lists, chat channels, and forums
-- Conference talks or public events related to MarketPilot
+- Conference talks or public events related to AlphaFusionNet

 ---